utkarsh20awasthi/Employee-Management-System/README.md

-Please use the login below.
-As i didn't create register user soon I'll be updating it soon. username - utawasthi password - 12345678
+Please use the login in the application.
+As i didn't create register user but soon I'll be updating it. username - utawasthi password - 12345678